umbacos/PCB_MOD65/README.md

 * **Firmware**: [QMK](https://qmk.fm/)
 * **Source**: https://github.com/umbacos/MOD65

-MOD65 is a custom mechanical keyboard designed and built from the ground up by [umbacos](https://github.com/umbacos).
+MOD65 is a custom mechanical keyboard designed and built by [umbacos](https://github.com/umbacos).
 It features a custom PCB based on the [Aryess](https://github.com/pioz/aryess_keyboard) design but with some improvements and differences.